rosaliemillner/MVA-ALTEGRAD/README.md

 # Labs: Advanced Learning for Text and Graph Data
 2024-2025 course at the MVA (Mathématiques, Vision, Apprentissage) at École Normale Supérieure Paris-Saclay.

-There are going to be 6 Labs in total, using Python with various frameworks such as: PyTorch, Hugging Face Transformers, Networkx,...
+There are going to be 6 Labs in total, using Python with various frameworks such as: PyTorch, Hugging Face Transformers, Networkx, Scikit-Learn...

 The 3 first Labs are about using Deep Learning for text data (NLP) and the 3 last ones are Machine Learning and Deep Learning for graph data.